A Superconducting Nanowire Binary Shift Register

 The observed shift in bias margins of \siformat{15}{\mu A/mT} due to the external magnetic field (Fig. \ref{fig:results}b) agrees with the expected loop current induced by the Meissner effect.
-However, enhancement of current crowding around constrictions (such as the sharp corners in the nTron channel as can be seen in Fig. \ref{fig:setup}a) due to the Lorentz force is also a plausible explanation, so further work must be done to understand the mechanism of the external field on the bias margins of the circuit.
+However, enhancement of current crowding around constrictions (such as the sharp corners in the nTron channel as can be seen in Fig. \ref{fig:setup}a) due to the Lorentz force is potentially a more plausible explanation, so further work must be done to understand the mechanism of the external field on the bias margins of the circuit.
 If the Meissner effect is the dominant mechanism, reducing the size of the loop inductor may help improve resilience against out-of-plane magnetic fields.
 Instead, if the mechanism is current crowding enhanced by the Lorentz force, then the nTron geometry would need to be modified to mitigate this effect.

-The energy consumption of the shift register is primarily dictated by the switching current of the nTrons and kinetic inductance of the superconducting loops.
-The total energy consumption of the shift register is estimated to be \siformat{50}{fJ/bit}, and is set by the energy stored in each superconducting loop and the energy dissipated by the clock bias resistors.
+The total energy of any cryogenic electronics system will be dominated by the cryocooler, which can consume on the order of \siformat{1}{kW} to supply tens of milliwatts of cooling power at \siformat{4}{K}.\cite{SmallCryocoolers} Unless the design of the shift register presented in this work is modified, SNSPD arrays using shift register readout are limited to the kilopixel regime by cryostat cooling power.
+The energy consumption of the shift register is estimated to be \siformat{80}{fJ} per shift operation, and is dominated by the clocking: each clock phase dissipates \siformat{100}{\mu A} through \siformat{2}{k\Omega} for \siformat{2}{ns}.
 When the shift register stores a ``1'', approximately \siformat{300}{aJ} of energy is stored (\siformat{100}{\mu A} in a \siformat{60}{nH} loop).
 Each shifting operation destroys this circulating current, dissipating the stored energy through the resistive hotspot in the nTron channel.
-The energy of this shift register is dominated by clocking, which dissipates on the order of \siformat{50}{fJ/bit} in the bias resistors (\siformat{100}{\mu A} through \siformat{2}{k\Omega} for \siformat{2}{ns}).
-Lowering the operating current by decreasing the size of the nTrons would reduce the energy consumption of the shift register substantially.
+Shift register readout of a 1 kilopixel array clocked at \siformat{50}{MHz} would dissipate about \siformat{4}{mW}.
+Reduction of the clock impedance by a factor of 20 from \siformat{2}{k\Omega} to \siformat{100}{\Omega} and the operating current from \siformat{100}{\mu A} to \siformat{10}{\mu A} would reduce the power dissipation of the 1 kilopixel array to \siformat{2}{\mu W}, making a megapixel array feasible from a power perspective.